Marketing

 In short, loyal fans are more than willing to give their favorite restaurants a follow — and having an optimized and active profile can help someone unfamiliar with a restaurant add it to their list of places to try.

-Username should be as close to the restaurant’s name as possible.
+The name of your Instagram profile should be your restaurant’s name to maximize searchability on the platform Your username should be as close to your restaurant’s name as possible.
 If the name is taken, a variation on the name is appropriate.
-For example, if @SarahsPastries is taken, @SarahsNYC or @Sarahs_Pastries would work.
+For example, if @SarahsPastries is taken, then @SarahsNYC or @Sarahs_Pastries would work.

-Website should link to your restaurant’s website, although linking straight to the direct online ordering page can make it easier for diners to place an order.
-Alternatively, restaurants can set up a Linktree.
-Since individual posts can’t use clickable URLs, a Linktree account allows users to assign links to each post and share one main link in this field.
+The website field should link to your restaurant’s website, although linking straight to the direct online ordering page can make it easier for diners to place an order.
+Alternatively, restaurants can set up a Linktree or a Link in Bio.
+Since individual posts can’t use clickable URLs, a Linktree or Link in Bio account allows users to assign links to each post and share one main link in this field.

-Bio should be a short intro to your restaurant, location(s) and cuisine type.
+Your bio should be a short intro to your restaurant, location(s) and cuisine type.
+You can also mention your hours or any news like special offerings or upcoming openings.

-Next, switch your account to be a business profile.
-Although the standard option of “Restaurant” works, there’s an option to get more specific with “Barbecue Restaurant” or “Ice Cream Shop.”
+Your account should be a business profile.
+Although the standard option of “Restaurant” works, there’s an option to get more specific with designations like “Barbecue Restaurant” or “Ice Cream Shop.”

-Here’s an example of a perfectly optimized Instagram profile from Greek restaurant Souvla that’s filled with fun emojis in their bio, a branded Linktree and saved Stories across the top in categories of press, shop, menus and location.
+Here’s an example of a perfectly optimized Instagram profile from Cabra Chicago that’s filled with a descriptive bio (including mention of their chef and restaurant group), a branded Link in Bio and saved Stories across the top with custom designs.

 Types of Instagram Content